doa379/PXEboot_config/README.md

 server$ sudo ufw allow from <LAN> to any port 69 proto udp server$ sudo ufw enable && sudo ufw reload
 ```
+On the sever you will want to redirect gateway traffic to eth0 so that the
+client has access to it..